w3c/transitions/.github/ISSUE_TEMPLATE/stmt-new.md

 ---
-name: STMT-update
+name: Note Track - First publication of a W3C Statement
 about: Request Director's Approval for a Statement
 title: Statement Request for <title>
-labels: Awaiting Director, Entering STMT
+labels: Awaiting Director, Entering Statement
 assignees: swickr

 ---